MitchRatquest/nanopi_neo_synth_buildroot/configs/mainline/readme.txt

   - 10/100 ethernet MAC
   - GPIOs, SPI, I2c...

-Confirmed working are USB OTG (legacy and configfs), ethernet (100M), and GPIO functions (via sysfs).
+Confirmed working are USB OTG (legacy and configfs), ethernet (100M), GPIO functions (via sysfs), and SPI (using FBTFT library).

 Two cores have been reserved for running high priority tasks using isolcpus=2,3 in boot.cmd.

-Bootdelay has been reduced to zero for faster boot times.
+Uboot's Bootdelay has been reduced to zero for faster boot times.

 With S40network disabled in /etc/init.d, it boots in roughly 4 seconds.

-These config files create a working 4.11.9 PREEMPT RT kernel for the Nanopi Neo.
+These config files create a working 4.13 PREEMPT RT kernel for the Nanopi Neo.

 Improvements/TODO:

-Test I2C, SPI
+Test I2C
-Enable FBTFT library from notro and test
 Stress test USB OTG
-Add cyclic RT test package